v-jerkin/hooverbot/README.md

     Your bot will be hosted on a subdomain of `azurewebsites.net`.
 Therefore, its name must be unique among all other Azure Web sites.
 Try `hooverbot-abc` where `abc` are your initials, or variations on this theme.
 Valid characters are letters (not case sensitive), numbers, and hyphens.

 1. Download the source code for the bot from the Build blade of the new Web App Bot resource.
-This download is a Visual Studio project that we will be customizing with our own code and resources.
+This download is a Visual Studio solution that we will customize with our own code and resources.
+We could start a project from scratch, but it's easier to start with one created by the Bot Service, because it already includes the information needed to publish and run the bot in the Azure cloud.

     ![Download source](images/download_source.png)